The Primary Function Of The Cell Membrane Is

 Looking Ahead: Future Directions in Cell Membrane Research

 Research on the cell membrane continues to be an active area of investigation.
 Scientists are developing new technologies to study the structure and function of the cell membrane at the molecular level.
 These technologies are providing new insights into the role of the cell membrane in health and disease.
-Some of the current areas of research include:

 • Developing new drugs that target the cell membrane: Many drugs act by binding to receptors on the cell membrane.
 Scientists are developing new drugs that are more selective and effective.